eoppe1022/ombudsman/README.md

 The `ombudsman` package is built on 1 function:
 - `translate_to_ombudsman()`

-which translates a user-supplied string of text (any text within quotes) to Ombudsman-speak.
+which translates a user-supplied string of text (any text within quotes) to Canes Ombudsman-speak.

 ## Examples
 ````